NewGenApps

 You do not need to rebuild a system to adopt the contract.
 Start where decisions are made and work outward.

 If you are putting AI behind real decisions and want a clear-eyed read on where stale-as-live and synthetic-data risks hide in your own stack, we can work through it directly in an AI working session, or as part of longer-term AI consulting.
-We don't just say it, we show it.
+The proof is the fail-closed path firing on demand, watched by someone other than the author — evidence, not assurance.